tudo-astroparticlephysics/PROPOSAL/README.md

 Recent improvements are documented [here](https://doi.org/10.1016/j.cpc.2019.03.021).

 PROPOSAL is developed and tested on macOS and linux.
-Continous integration is setup on travis and tests several version of gcc and clang.
+Continuous integration is setup on travis and tests several version of gcc and clang.

 PROPOSAL is now a C++11 library using pybind11 Python bindings!